Settlement Reached after Without Prejudice Conversations

-We arranged for the client to speak with one of our Employment Solicitors to carry out a Telephone Assessment the following morning, for a Fixed Fee of £60 including VAT.
+We arranged for the client to speak with one of our Employment Solicitors to carry out a telephone assessment.

 Following the “without prejudice” conversations with his employer our client was successful in achieving a Settlement Agreement payment of £6,000 tax free, plus his notice pay and an agreed positive reference.